jamesGub/jamesGub/README.md

 ### Thanks for stopping by :)

-- 💻 I’m currently working on an open-world RPG in Unreal Engine!
+- 💻 I’m currently working on an open-world RPG in Unreal Engine 5 called "Rend"!

 - 🎮 I’m currently learning how to develop for UE5, C++, and the best ways to expand my skills.